snu-dbs/prevision/README.md

 We have tested on Ubuntu 18.04 and 20.04.

 Since some systems throw an out-of-memory error when preparing datasets, we recommend using a machine with a large memory size.
+Also, since the size of datasets that will be generated for the evaluation is quite huge, please make sure that you have at least 3 terabytes of free disk space.

 Before getting started, you need to install comparison systems.
 This is required since every later step depends on the systems.